-Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 12 listings have been made available, which means new listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 25% of the available leases in the Downtown Thousand Oaks are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 12 listings have come on the market, which means spaces might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 83% of the available leases in the Downtown Thousand Oaks are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,380 sqft.
-Most buildings in this market are approximately 2 stories.
-Most buildings in this market were built in 1989 and are Class B.
+The standard measurement for office space in this area is around 1,270 sqft.
+Most buildings in this market are close to 2 stories.
+Most buildings in this area were built in 1989 and are Class B.

 A large portion of this region is residential, but there's plenty of office_space.
 Real estate is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.